sindresorhus/awesome-scifi/readme.md

 ### Post Apocalyptic

+_Novels concerning the end of civilisation, usually basd in a future resulting from a catastrophe of some sort, where only scattered elements of technology remain._

 #### [Do Androids Dream of Electric Sheep?](http://www.goodreads.com/book/show/7083.Do_Androids_Dream_of_Electric_Sheep_) *by Philip K. Dick* [4.1] <img src="http://i.imgur.com/yJaoHfh.png" width="30px"> <img src="http://i.imgur.com/iA6WScw.png" width="30px">

 > A final, apocalyptic, world war has killed millions, driving entire species into extinction and sending the majority of mankind off-planet.
 Those who remain, venerate all remaining examples of life, and owning an animal of your own is both a symbol of status and a necessity.
 For those who can't afford an authentic animal, companies build incredibly realistic simulacrae: horses, birds, cats, sheep . . . even humans.